Rocky (singer): 2022–2023: Jinjin & Rocky sub-unit, acting and departure from Astro

+2023–present: Solo career under Wonijin Entertainment

+On November 22, Rocky released his debut extended play Rockyst alongside its lead single "Lucky Rocky".

 On June 14, 2024, it was announced that Rocky will release his second EP Blank on June 27, 2024.
 On June 18, Rocky released a promotion scheduler for the album.
 On June 27, Rocky released his second extended play Blank alongside its lead single "Jealousy".
-On November 22, Rocky released digital single music video "On My Mind" to celebrate the first anniversary of his solo debut.
+On November 22, Rocky released the digital single "On My Mind" to celebrate the first anniversary of his solo debut.

-On March 18, 2025, Rocky released digital single music video "Ba Ba Bye" With Rocky's involvement in writing the lyrics and composing the song, it's a sweet, mid-tempo R&B song that pretends to be cool in the face of a breakup.
+On March 18, 2025, Rocky released the digital single "Ba Ba Bye", a sweet mid-tempo R&B song for which he participated in writing the lyrics and composing the music.

+In April 2026, Rocky was appointed general director of Stage OnK, a global K-pop talent development platform operated by KBS Sports World and PH E&M. In this role, he leads educational initiatives and serves as lead instructor for international students.

+In June 2026, Rocky performed in Italy for the first time as a guest artist at the Gardaland K-Pop Festival.
+In an interview with Vanity Fair Italia, he reflected on the challenges of his solo career, explaining that assuming full responsibility for every decision — from music production and concepts to strategic direction — has been the biggest challenge.
+He stated that although he initially felt fear, he has never regretted the decision and is proud of being able to define his own style and message more clearly.
+He described Rockyst as the album in which he first presented his true self and pure artistic energy without any externally imposed image.
+Rocky also expressed his desire to collaborate with Bruno Mars and noted that dance remains his greatest comfort zone, while songwriting is the area where he still feels most vulnerable.

 Personal life

 On October 31, 2022, the agency confirmed that Rocky is in a relationship with actress Park Bo-yeon.
 However, Park's agency dismissed the rumors as false earlier the same day, saying, "We confirmed with actor Park that the two are good colleagues ever since working together on Find Me if You Can last year."